anythink-wx/syncRadio/README.md

 # syncRadio
-a sync radio based on swoole
+a sync radio powered by swoole